CloakerSmoker/Relax-Language/docs/docs/basic-syntax.md

 ## The basic syntax
 It's pretty much C, but with minor changes.
 Although many things are borrowed from C, this is *not* a C compiler, and does not have all the features C has.

-Mainly, it's missing structures, pointer-pointer types, and arrays.
+Mainly, it's missing structures, and arrays.

 #### Types